 Comfortable And Stable Design: The mandoline features a soft handle that is set higher than the body in order to ensure a comfortable grip as well as keeping your hand out of the way.
 Furthermore, its wide and non-slip feet will make sure that the slicer is stable and secure on the countertop while slicing.

 Safely-Covered Blades and Easy Storage: Unused side of the blade is hidden for safety.
 Storage is also easy with all blades stored on board or in a compact box.
 One user loved its folding legs for a compact storage.

 Overall, the OXO Chef’s Mandoline Slicer is a convenient and versatile mandoline for your everyday slicing needs.

-Being the cheapest French-style mandoline in our list, this mandoline from Cuisinart is an affordable choice for the believer of French-style slicing at under $60.
+Being the cheapest French-style mandoline in our list, this mandoline from Cuisinart is an affordable choice for the believer of French-style slicing.